Bhutan General Information

 Sandwiched between India and Tibet and for centuries forbidden to foreigners, the kingdom of Bhutan has preserved its timeless traditions and ancestral way of life.
 Apart from the rich cultural heritage, it is a land of soaring scenery of paramount peaks.
 Scared mountains, often unnamed and unclimbed, soar above tropical forests and richly cultivated valleys.
 Ancient legends are preserved in spectacular Cliffside monasteries and colorful festivals echo the unwavering Buddhist beliefs of the local people.

+In case you are wondering where you can play games, here you are casino echtgeld bonus ohne einzahlung.
+You will be flattered!
 The selected trek highlights begin from Paro where the famous “Tiger Nest” monastery is perched high on a vertical 2,000 foot cliff face.
 From here there is a choice to either trek east, via Thimpu the capital city, to Gangtey, or north towards Laya village through the wild and rugged country on the border with Tibet.

 A choice toward the east is relatively easier with a combination of the Gagtey and the Bumthang valleys.
 The trek leads into a beautiful and unspoiled countryside, through forests of rhododendron, magnolia and juniper, and across two gentle passes with wonderful views of the mountains to the north.
 The stop at Gogana with its enchanting monastery and nomadic dialect, the Bjopkha, will be a haunting experience.
 On the other hand Bhumthang is considered the most sacred of the valleys from where a circuitous route across the Phephel Pass to the Thang valley holds spiritual essence.